symfony/symfony-docs/messenger.rst

     $ php bin/console messenger:consume orders

-For the message to be part of the database transaction, the outbox transport must use the same database connection as your changes, and the message must be dispatched while the transaction is open.
+For the message to be part of the database transaction, the outbox transport must be a Doctrine transport that uses the same database connection as your changes (this is not checked), and the message must be dispatched while the transaction is open.
 For example, when using the :ref:`doctrine_transaction middleware <middleware-doctrine>`, dispatch the message from the handler without the :ref:`DispatchAfterCurrentBusStamp <messenger-transactional-messages>`;